 When was the last time you or your bosses were excited about managed file transfer (MFT)?

 It’s probably been a while, but that’s just the nature of MFT.
 It’s not truly exciting at its core because nothing is particularly exciting about the steady, dependable platform that delivers files to the right place, at the right, and knowing it got there.
-MFT just does its job (and if it doesn’t, drop us a line).
+MFT just does its job.

 And that’s the real beauty of MFT.
 It has always been about securely connecting to systems and people in an interoperable, reliable, and governable way.
 But MFT’s fundamental capabilities of controlling and governing critical business data flows are more relevant than ever given today’s global digital business ecosystem.